Efficient unsupervised domain adaptation via self-supervised vision transformer and synergistic cross-domain alignment: Experimental Studies

 \subsection{Datasets}

 We examine the effectiveness of our proposed method across three benchmarks.
-These datasets include: \textbf{Office-31} \cite{hutchison_adapting_2010}, which consists of 4,652 images from three domains: Amazon, Webcam, and DSLR, across 31 categories; \textbf{Office-Home} \cite{venkateswara_deep_2017}, which consists of 15,500 images spread over four domains: Art, Clipart, Products, and Real World, within 65 categories; \textbf{VisDA-2017} \cite{peng_visda_2017}, which includes 280,000 images from four domains: Caltech-256, ImageNet, ILSVRC2012, and PASCAL VOC 2012 as the source domain and real images as the target, belonging to 12 categories; and \textbf{DomainNet} \cite{peng_moment_2019}, which consists of 48,129 images from six domains: Clipart, Real, Sketch, Infograph, Painting, and Quickdraw, across 345 categories.
+These datasets include: \textbf{Office-31} \cite{hutchison_adapting_2010}, which consists of 4,652 images from three domains: Amazon, Webcam, and DSLR, across 31 categories; \textbf{Office-Home} \cite{venkateswara_deep_2017}, which consists of 15,500 images spread over four domains: Art, Clipart, Products, and Real World, within 65 categories; {\textbf{VisDA-2017} \cite{peng_visda_2017}consists of a large-scale synthetic-to-real domain adaptation task with 12 categories, where synthetic images serve as the source domain and real images serve as the target domain;} and \textbf{DomainNet} \cite{peng_moment_2019}, which consists of 48,129 images from six domains: Clipart, Real, Sketch, Infograph, Painting, and Quickdraw, across 345 categories.